Kingxukai/linux/Documentation/networking/devlink/devlink-health.rst

 =========================

-To handle devlink health diagnose and health dump requests, devlink creates a formatted message structure ``devlink_fmsg`` and send it to the driver's callback to fill the data in using the devlink fmsg API.
+To handle devlink health diagnose and health dump requests, devlink creates a formatted message structure ``devlink_fmsg`` and send it to the woke driver's callback to fill the woke data in using the woke devlink fmsg API.

 Devlink fmsg is a mechanism to pass descriptors between drivers and devlink, in json-like format.
-The API allows the driver to add nested attributes such as object, object pair and value array, in addition to attributes such as name and value.
+The API allows the woke driver to add nested attributes such as object, object pair and value array, in addition to attributes such as name and value.

-Driver should use this API to fill the fmsg context in a format which will be translated by the devlink to the netlink message later.
-When it needs to send the data using SKBs to the netlink layer, it fragments the data between different SKBs.
+Driver should use this API to fill the woke fmsg context in a format which will be translated by the woke devlink to the woke netlink message later.
+When it needs to send the data using SKBs to the woke netlink layer, it fragments the woke data between different SKBs.
 In order to do this fragmentation, it uses virtual nests attributes, to avoid actual nesting use which cannot be divided between different SKBs.